-The client brief was to design a K-12 school in one of the Mumbai suburb’s.
-The key challenge was to provide for constructing the building in three phases and to ensure a non-rigid environment.
+The client brief was to design a K-12 school in one of the Mumbai suburbs.
+The key challenge was to construct the building in three phases and to ensure a non-rigid environment.

-The fact that the The Green Acres Academy was going to be built in a phased manner over 5 to 8 years, presented an opportunity to design a building that grows.
+The fact that the Green Acres Academy was going to be built in a phased manner over 5 to 8 years presented an opportunity to design a building that grows.

 Green Acres Design Concept